Frequently Asked Questions

 What will our new puppy come with?

-Every puppy comes with their first parvo shot and deworming up to date.
-Each puppy will have a vet checkup before going home (typically around their seventh week of age).
-We give each puppy family a folder which includes:
+Every puppy comes with their first parvo shot and de-worming up to date.
+Each puppy will have a vet check-up before going home (typically around their seventh week of age).
+We give each puppy family a puppy bag and their puppy's individual binder.
+The puppy binder will include:

 A puppy packet with information that we have found helpful in raising a puppy.